jray-8/boids/README.md

 <br>

-- Clicking and draging will continuously move the anchor point.
+- Clicking and dragging will continuously move the anchor point.

 - To remove an anchor, press `Escape` or click outside the canvas area.